 The Hariri Institute for Computing Junior Faculty Fellows program aims to recognize outstanding early-career computational researchers at Boston University, and to connect them with one another and with the Institute community at large.
-For more information about the program and how to nominate someone, please visit the Jr Faculty Fellow program page.
+For more information about the program and how to nominate someone, please visit the Jr. Faculty Fellow program page.

 Junior Faculty Fellows, Class of 2013-2016

 Konstantinos Spiliopoulos was selected as an Institute Junior Faculty Fellow in fall 2013.
-He is an assistant professor in the Department of Mathematics & Statistics at BU, which he joined in 2012.
-After receiving his PhD at the University of Maryland at College Park, he was a Prager Assistant Professor at Brown University.
+He is an assistant professor in the Department of Mathematics & Statistics at Boston University, which he joined in 2012.
+After receiving his Ph.D. at the University of Maryland at College Park, he was a Prager Assistant Professor at Brown University.
 His current research work focuses in two main areas: Monte Carlo methods, rare event simulation and mathematical analysis of multi-scale systems and equilibrium problems; and development of mathematical and computational tools for the quantification of systemic risk in large financial networks.